Catanduanes Tourist Spots/ Binurong Point ASEBASTIAN1218

 With the number of islands found in the province, it is impossible to run out of adventure in this place.
 Here is the list of the MUST-SEE PLACES in this beautiful province:

 This place is perfect for those who would simply like to enjoy the view and interact with the locals.
-This place was used before as a pasture land of carabaos and now it turned to be a scenic attraction.
-The simplicity of the place will make you even more excited and thrilled to get to know its history more.
+This place was used before as a pasture land of carabaos, and now it turned to be a scenic attraction.
+The simplicity of the area will make you even more excited and thrilled to get to know its history more.